Cheyney University: Campus

-Vaux Hall

-Vaux Hall (1960) was constructed as the industrial arts center.
-Named for two Quaker financial supporters of the institute, George Vaux, Sr. and George Vaux, Jr. Both men furthered Humphreys' bequest for the Institute for Colored Youth, including the Emlen Trust via vigorous fundraising.
-Vaux Hall served metal technology, drafting and CAD applications, photography, radio and broadcast sciences and printing graphics technology which was a staple of Cheyney University through the early 1990s.
-Vaux continues in its importance today to the fine arts, and information technology.

-Wade Wilson Administration Center

-Wade Wilson Administration Center (1979) was named for Wade Wilson (1914–1988), an alumnus, former star athlete, and industrial arts professor.
-Wilson was the fourth president of Cheyney University, and served as president from 1968 to 1981.
-During his tenure as president Wilson was an active presence in the legislative arena on behalf of the university.
-The Wade Wilson building was built in 1980 and occupied in 1981 as the new location for the Office of the President.
-Later, other administrative offices were moved to the building.
-Currently, the building houses the offices of the Provost, the Office of the Vice President for Finance, the mailroom, registrar, Human Resources, Financial Aid, and related support offices.

 Athletics

 Cheyney University has one of the most storied basketball programs in NCAA Division II history.
 The men's basketball program is 7th all-time in NCAA win percentage, including 16 PSAC conference championships, four Final Fours, and one National Championship (1978).
 The women's basketball team in 1982 competed in the championship game of the inaugural NCAA Division I tournament despite being a Division II school.

 In 2009, Cheyney University hired the first ever NCAA men's and women's basketball coaches who are brother and sister.
 The men's coach was Dominique Stephens, a North Carolina Central University graduate and member of the NCAA Division II Basketball Championship team, and the women's coach was Marilyn Stephens, the Temple University Hall of Famer.

 During the 2007–2008 through 2010–2011 academic years, the university violated NCAA rules in the certification of initial, transfer and continuing eligibility involving all sports programs.
 During the four-year period, numerous student-athletes competed while ineligible due to improper certification.
 In amateurism certification alone, 109 student-athletes practiced, competed and received travel expenses and/or athletically related financial aid before the university received their amateurism certification status from the NCAA Eligibility Center.
 The committee also concluded that a former compliance director failed to monitor when she did not follow proper procedures in the certification of student-athletes’ eligibility.
 The entire athletics program was on probation until August 2019.
 In spring 2018, the team withdrew from Division II and played the following season as an independent, citing financial problems.